The Children’s Heart Federation is launching a new national information campaign directed towards parents and medical professionals.

 The Think HEART campaign aims to empower and inform parents, as well as better educate medical professionals about the key early signs of a possible heart problem in children.

-Think HEART provides parents with five easy to spot signs to help identify if their child may have a heart problem and it gives them the confidence to raise the issue with their doctor or a health professional.
+There are five easy to spot signs to help parents identify if their child may have a heart problem and to make them Think HEART giving them the confidence to raise the issue with their doctor or a health professional.
 Heart problems go undiagnosed in far too many children and Think HEART will increase early diagnosis and help to save children’s lives.

 Heart rate – too fast or slow (normally 100 to 160 beats per minute)